Jesus-Gonzalez/ReactReduxTestNumberTwo/README.md

 ## About this project
 This is a simple Categorized Book Store made with React and Redux.
 The main goal is understanding how to handle Redux async actions.
+This is a *demo* repository and it is *not intended* to run on production environment.
 I have used `redux-thunk` lib to handle async actions.
 I have used `axios` lib to make async HTTP requests.